 Customer reviews - the advertising of the future

-The history of the customer rating
+The history and psychology of the customer rating

 What else can you learn about reputation?
 Dive deeper into the four dimensions of reputation.

 As a company, service provider or freelancer, how do you benefit from the reviews that customers leave about you?

 Why are customer reviews so important?